White Sox vs. Royals Player Props Betting Odds

 Robert Stats

-- Robert has nine doubles, eight home runs, 12 walks and 21 RBI (35 total hits).
-He's also stolen one base.
+- Luis Robert has nine doubles, eight home runs, 12 walks and 21 RBI (35 total hits).
+He has stolen one base.

 Robert Recent Games